mm6/InternetOfThingsCourse/projects/S20Project1.md

    to be included under Web Pages/WEBINF in IntelliJ.
 Also, be sure to turn off Oracle if it is using port 8080.

-   There are notes to help you install IntelliJ and TomEE Plus on the course schedule.
-See IntelliJ_Installs.
+   There are notes to help you install IntelliJ and TomEE Plus.
+[See IntelliJ_Installs.](https://www.andrew.cmu.edu/user/mm6/95-733/IntelliJ_Installs.pdf)

 1) 5 Points.
 Build a working Ajax shopping cart using the code from the article.
    So that the TA's have an easy time grading the assignments, IntelliJ